conformal/yubikey/README.md

 }
 ```

-Then, you can pass the OTP string directly from the Yubikey to
+Then, you can pass the OTP string directly from the YubiKey to
 `ParseOTPString`:

 ```